cyuuu-l/Assignment-in-class/README.md

 # Assignment-in-class
-It's a question about use tree to store and operate.
+It's a question about use tree to store and operate..